The Will – End of Life Planning

 You can also use your Will to lay out exactly what you have in mind for your memorial service, especially if there are religious requirements or certain family traditions you want to uphold.
 Unless you write down your wishes, your family may not be able to carry them out, either because they have no way of knowing what it is you wanted, or there is disagreement among them.

 Click here to learn why you need a lawyer to make a Will.
 Call us as we are eager to assist you in implementing estate planning techniques to minimize probate fees.

 The Power of Attorney is a document that allows a person of your choosing to handle your financial and legal affairs, including, at your option, if you become incapable of managing them yourself for medical reasons.

 There are four types of Power of Attorneys: enduring, general, specific and durable.
 Please click here to learn more and how we can help you with this important decision.
-In addition, our lawyers, Edith and Brennan, can explain the difference between the four and help you make the correct decision for your circumstances.

 The Representation Agreement